LordMisfit/DV-DS-iDTech1/README.md

  - Running - 1.
 There is no launcher packed for use with DV-DS-idTech1, you'll have to rely on command lines for now.
 My general method is to create a batch [.bat] file and name it something you'll remember.
 Remember you can right click a .bat file and "edit" them to change the command line used inside.

  - Running - 2.
-To run Heretic w/ "Aetherius" Command line: "start gzdoom.exe -iwad heretic.wad -file "DV-DS-ComboPack" "DV-DS-idTech1/Heretic" +hud_scale 0 exit"
+To run Heretic w/ "Aetherius" Command line: "start gzdoom.exe -iwad heretic.wad -file "DV-DS-ComboPack" "DV-DS-idTech1/Heretic" exit"
  - Note: "Aetherius" highly recommends using "hud_scale 0" for HUDs, so keep that in mind if you play this and go back to a different mod and your hud looks odd, you'll likely need to enter "hud_scale 1" or so in your console when you play said other mod. :P
  - Note: Hexen's patch can also be loaded with Heretic if you want to use the console to "summon" the monsters from Hexen in Heretic.
 Just add "DV-DS-idTech1/Hexen" in the above command line BEFORE "DV-DS-idTech1/Heretic" to do so.
  - Note: Putting "start" and "exit" around a command line makes the CMD prompt that pops up immediately disappear so you don't have to manually close the window after the command runs.
 However if you're making a shortcut that's not a .bat file, you don't need "start" or "exit" in those command lines.

  - Running - 3.
-To run Hexen w/ "Aetherius" Command line: "start gzdoom.exe -iwad hexen.wad -file "DV-DS-ComboPack" "DV-DS-idTech1/Hexen" +hud_scale 0 exit"
+To run Hexen w/ "Aetherius" Command line: "start gzdoom.exe -iwad hexen.wad -file "DV-DS-ComboPack" "DV-DS-idTech1/Hexen" exit"

  - Running - 4.
-To run Hexen: DeathKings of the Dark Citadel w/ "Aetherius" Command line: "start gzdoom.exe -iwad hexdd.wad "DV-DS-ComboPack" "DV-DS-idTech1/Hexen" "DV-DS-idTech1/HexDD" +hud_scale 0 exit"
+To run Hexen: DeathKings of the Dark Citadel w/ "Aetherius" Command line: "start gzdoom.exe -iwad hexdd.wad "DV-DS-ComboPack" "DV-DS-idTech1/Hexen" "DV-DS-idTech1/HexDD" exit"

  - Running - 5.
-To run Strife w/ "Aetherius" Command line: "start gzdoom.exe -iwad strife1.wad -file "DV-DS-ComboPack" "DV-DS-idTech1/Strife" +hud_scale 0 exit"
+To run Strife w/ "Aetherius" Command line: "start gzdoom.exe -iwad strife1.wad -file "DV-DS-ComboPack" "DV-DS-idTech1/Strife" exit"